[Importing corpus data to Korp: technical documentation]

 Sentence is the (default) context of a match in the KWIC concordance in Korp, whereas the enclosing paragraph is shown in the context view.
 (If a corpus has no paragraphs, also the context view shows sentences.)
 A text is a logical unit with common characteristics and metadata, such as the same writer and timestamp.
 It may be, for example, a single message on a discussion forum, an article in a magazine or a complete novel.
 It is a matter of decision what constitutes a text; for example, in OCR’d newspapers and magazines without article boundaries marked, a text might be one issue or one page.

-In addition to the texts, paragraphs and sentences, the VRT input may also contain other structures, even though they are seen in Korp only via their possible attributes.
+In addition to texts, paragraphs and sentences, the VRT input may also contain other structures, even though they are seen in Korp only via their possible attributes.
 The structures may be at any level, for example, chapters containing paragraphs, or clauses within sentences.
 If the original data has other structures, they should preferably be preserved in the VRT format.
-However, please note that currently some VRT processing scripts do not handle correctly VRT data containing structures within sentences.
+However, please note that currently some VRT processing tools do not handle correctly VRT data containing structures within sentences.

 Attributes of structures